irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 <img class="bigImage" src="/assets/images/series/maze-generator/ep1/main_gif.gif" />

-Mazes, mazes, and mazes they are fun to solve, easy but require attention and patience, and more than that they are a good way of passing time.
+Mazes, mazes, and mazes are fun to solve, easy but require attention and patience, and more than that they are a good way of passing time.
 You can draw one right now, but it's going to take a few minutes.

-Today, we are going to learn how to automate the process of maze generation, we will learn to design an algorithm called "**DFS Backtracking**", lots of fancy terms in there, which is quite simple but generates pretty mazes, the visualization is fun to look at too and we will also look under the hood of the algorithm to get a good grasp on it's working.
+Today, we are going to learn how to automate the process of maze generation, we will learn to design an algorithm called "**DFS - Depth First Search**", lots of fancy terms in there, which is quite simple but generates pretty mazes, the visualization is fun to look at too and we will also look under the hood of the algorithm to get a good grasp on it's working.

-We will be designing an application in **C++** and **Sfml**, with tons of customizable features like number of rows, cols, cell size, colors etc. And we will also learn an interesting way to present those plain black border on white background mazes to something more lively like a **Gradient Maze**.
+We will be designing an application in **C++** and **SFML**, with tons of customizable features like fps controls, different modes and tons of other things.
+And we will also learn an interesting way to present those plain black on white mazes to something more lively like a **Gradient Maze**.
 So, without any further ado, Let's Go!

-This tutorial is going to be divided into three sections :
+This tutorial is going to be divided into <b>four</b> sections :

-- <b>Analogy</b> : In this section, we try to understand this entire maze generation / DFS algorithm thingy, through a real life example.
+- <b>Analogy</b>: Understanding through a real-life example

+- <b>Algorithms</b>: Overall working of the algorithm

-- <b>Intuition</b> : In this section, we try to understand the working of dfs algorithm through diagrams
+- <b>Intuition</b>: In-depth working of the algorithm

-- <b>Programming</b> : In this section, we try to program the maze generator program
+- <b>Programming</b>: Programming the Maze Generator

 Feel free to skip around!

-<i><b>Author's Note : </b>Many people would say that there are better algorithms out there for generating mazes, and yes it's true.
-But I treated this as a learning opportunity, and even to come to a conclusion that why other algorithms perform better than this, one should know what this algorithm does, that makes it un worthy! of using it in different situations.</i>
+<i><b>Author's Note: </b>Many people would say that there are better algorithms out there for generating mazes, and yes it's true.
+But I treated this as a learning opportunity, and even to come to a conclusion that why other algorithms perform better than this, one should know what this algorithm does, that makes it unworthy! of using it in different situations.</i>

 Hope you enjoy the read!

 ## Analogy
 <hr class="separator">

-Before we actually start with all of that Mathyy / Programmingy intensive stuff, let's try to get an analogy in here.
+Before we start with all of that Mathyy / Programming intensive stuff, let's try to get an analogy in here.

 " *Imagine that you are in a maze, you are exactly at the start of the maze and want to reach the end of the maze.
-Since, you don't know the structure of the maze, chances are that you are randomly going to choose a path and follow it.
-And if that path leads you to a dead end instead of just standing there, you might just retrace your steps back up to last intersection that you encountered.
-And if this intersection has any paths that you haven't visited yet, you would visit those, if they help you reach the end point then well and good else you just return back to the intersection.
-Once you have tried out all of the possible paths from this intersection, only to find out that none of these lead to the exit of the maze, chances are you would move back from this intersection to an intersection before this, that you had already transversed path.
-Then, since you know that none of the paths ahead of the first intersection lead to the end point, you would never visit it again.* "
+Since you don't know the structure of the maze, chances are that you are randomly going to choose a path and follow it.
+And if that path leads you to a dead-end, instead of just standing there, you might just retrace your steps back up to the last intersection that you encountered.
+And if that intersection has any paths that you haven't visited yet, you would visit those, if they help you reach the endpoint then well and good, else you just return to the intersection.
+Once you have tried out all of the possible paths from that intersection, only to find out that none of those lead to the exit of the maze, chances are you would retrace and move to some other intersection, in your already transversed path, and see if it has any path that you haven't visited yet.
+And you would keep doing this over and over for every intersection until you find a path.* "

 <div>
 <div class="leftImage"><img class="bigImage" src="/assets/images/series/maze-generator/ep1/hit_dead_end.png" /></div>